 The trick is also keeping your jar of carrot applesauce full.
 Which isn’t an easy feat.

-1. Add all ingredients to a medium or large stock pot and bring to a boil.
-Reduce to a simmer, cover and cook for 35-45 minutes, stirring occasionally, or until carrots are tender.
+- Add all ingredients to a medium or large stock pot and bring to a boil.
+Reduce to a simmer, cover and cook for 35-45 minutes, stirring occasionally, or until carrots are tender when pricked with a fork.
 Let cool slightly.